python/devguide/triaging.rst

     miss-islington to attempt to automatically merge the PR into the branches specified.

+OS-X
+    Used for PRs involving changes which only have an effect upon a specific operating system.
+Current variations of the label include OS-Windows and OS-Mac.

 skip issue
     Used for PRs which involve trivial changes, such as typo fixes, comment changes, and section rephrases.
 The majority of PRs require